 At the start of most meetings, advisors have an opportunity to share health care experiences that they have had since the last meeting.
-Hospital leaders who are members of the council make note of these experiences to share at monthly leadership meetings.
-After the meeting, with the permission of the advisor, the staff co-chair or Program Leader ensures that the experiences and associated feedback are shared with the appropriate department leader(s).
+Hospital leaders who are members of the council make note of these experiences to share themes with senior leaders with the goal of improving quality, safety and experience at the local level.AS well, with the permission of the advisor, the staff co-chair or Program Leader ensures that the experiences and associated feedback are shared with the appropriate department leader(s).